New tax reform law reduces North Carolina corporate tax rate to 4% and provides fiscally-responsible tax relief to all state taxpayers.

 Job Development Investment Grant (JDIG):

-- A discretionary incentive program of cash grants for new and expanding businesses based on job and investment commitments made by companies in their formal applications to the state prior to a location decision; not to exceed $15 million in any single calendar year.
+- A discretionary incentive program of cash grants for new and expanding businesses based on job and investment commitments made by companies in their formal applications to the state prior to a location decision; not to exceed $20 million in any single calendar year.
+The program supports the recruitment of megasites or projects that invest at least 550M and create at least 1,750 jobs by increasing the annual JDIG cap from 20M to 35M.

 One North Carolina Fund: